cthom3/startup/notes.md

     - throwing exceptions should only happen when something truly exceptional occurs
     - Fallbacks (return something even if something is temperarily unavailable)
 23. JavaScript Destructuring
-    - pulling indivitual items out o fexisting one
+    - pulling indivitual items out of existing one
     - done with arrays or objects
     - arrays it is assumed by position
     - for objects, explicitly specify